walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 Easy, right?
 But what does it do?
 Let's start by looking at the `Interface` function.

 The parameters of the `Interface` function tell Gradio that it should take an image as an input and generate a label as output using the scoring function `classify_image`.
 Gradio expects the scoring function to output a dictionary with the labels as keys and the associated probabilities as values.
-Note that `predict` returns the probabilities as tensors, which means that we need to convert them to floats for gradio to be able to handle.
+Note that `predict` returns the probabilities as tensors, which means that we need to convert them to floats for Gradio to be able to handle.

 ### File 2: ML Model

-We need to upload the previously saved model to HuggingFace so that we can use it for scoring.
+We need to upload the previously saved model to Hugging Face so that we can use it for scoring.
 In order to be able to upload the model, you need to have [Git-LFS](https://www.atlassian.com/git/tutorials/git-lfs) installed and enabled in your repository.
 Git-LFS (Large File Storage) is a Git extension that allows you to download large files in your repository lazily, which makes them easier to handle and reduces your repository size.

 ### File 3: Metadata - Readme.md

 The Readme.md contains the metadata for the app.
-For the full details, see [the ugly ducklings Readme on HuggingFace](https://huggingface.co/spaces/walkenho/ugly-duckling-magic-mirror/blob/main/README.md).
+For the full details, see [the ugly ducklings Readme on Hugging Face](https://huggingface.co/spaces/walkenho/ugly-duckling-magic-mirror/blob/main/README.md).

 ### File 4: Dependencies - Requirements.txt

-Since we have already told HuggingFace to use Gradio in the Readme, gradio get automatically installed in the workspace.
+Since we have already told Hugging Face to use Gradio in the Readme, gradio get automatically installed in the workspace.
 So the only external library to install is fastai, leaving the requirements file with a single line, reading `fastai`.

 ### File 5: Handling Files in Git: .gitignore